concord-consortium/rigse/docs/external-services.md

 ## ExternalActivity
 Authors and admins can duplicate ExternalActivities.
 If the ExternalActivity has an `author_url` value and it's Tool has a `remote_duplicate_url` value, then the special `duplicate_on_remote` function is called.
 This sends a http request to `#{Tool.remote_duplicate_url}`.
 It expects the remote authoring system to copy the resource and then return the same kind of data that would normally be sent when an author "publishes" the resource to the Portal.
 Then the Portal does this publishing internally using the `ActivityRuntimeAPI`.
 This internal publishing happens as an 'update' operation not a 'create' operation.
 This is because the ExternalActivity already exists.

-When the ActivityRuntimeAPI is used to create or update an ExternalActivity, the `launch_url` is only set when it is created.
-Because of this the `duplicate_on_remote` code sets the `launch_url` first before doing the internal publish.

-When data_helpers.rb generates JSON from the activity it includes `lara_activity_or_sequence` which is based on whether the activity has `launch_url`.
-This seems be used to determine which links are shown to the user.
+When data_helpers.rb generates JSON from the activity it includes `lara_activity_or_sequence` which is based on whether the activity has a tool with a `source_type` of "LARA".
+This is used to determine which links are shown to the user.

 ## Client
 Clients are used for authentication.
 When the Portal creates an AccessGrant to provide a token to an external service, it generally has an associated Client.
 The Client is used to verify requests with the token.
 If the client specifies `domain_matchers` then only requests from those domains are accepted.